arnguyen140/Pokemon-FireRed-Battle-AI/README.md

 - win32gui

 How to use:
-- Run the AI file as you're entering the battle (ideally while you're scrolling through the trainer dialogue in the overworld) before "Trainer XYZ would like to battle!" appears
+- Run the AI file (ideally while you're scrolling through the trainer dialogue in the overworld) before "Trainer XYZ would like to battle!" appears
 - Once the screen turns black and enters the battle environment don't press any buttons
 - Stop the AI once the overworld appears again